Juanxy90/Juanxy90/README.md

 ````
 Juan Pablo Mora Ramirez

-Systems and Computer Engineer – Universidad del Quindío 🇨🇴
+Systems and Computer Engineer – University of Quindío 🇨🇴

-I am a Colombian Systems and Computer Engineer from Universidad del Quindío, with strong knowledge in software development,
+Systems and Computing Engineer from Universidad del Quindío, Colombia, with experience in software development and technology
-databases, and mathematical algorithms.
-I’m passionate about building technology-driven solutions that create value and
-improve processes, both from a technical and a business perspective.
+project management.
+I’m passionate about innovation and collaboration, and I seek opportunities to apply my technical expertise
+and soft skills in dynamic and challenging environments.

-I have experience working with Java, as well as designing, modeling, and managing information systems.
-My background in
+I have a solid foundation in Java, databases, information systems, and mathematical algorithms.
+My background also includes
-business management also gives me a broader view of tech projects, allowing me to combine technical skills with strategic
+business management, allowing me to approach technology projects with both a technical and strategic mindset.
+Proficient in agile
-thinking.
+methodologies and collaboration tools, I adapt quickly to new technologies while always aiming for efficient, high-quality solutions.

+🔭 I'm currently working on expanding my knowledge in microservices and advanced design patterns.
+🎯 2025 Goals: Master advanced algorithms and contribute to open-source projects.
+🧠 Deeply interested in continuous learning and solving complex problems.
+🌍 Intermediate level in English | Native Spanish speaker.

-I'm focused on continuous learning, contributing to collaborative teams, and staying up-to-date with emerging technologies
+I'm focused on continuous growth, working with multidisciplinary teams, and contributing to impactful software projects.
-to keep delivering meaningful impact.

 ````